prisma/prisma1/README.md

 Prisma takes the role of the **data layer** in your backend architecture, replacing traditional ORMs and custom data access layers.
 It enables a _layered architecture_ which leads to better _separation of concerns_ and improves _maintainability_ of the entire backend.

-The **Prisma client** is used in your application server to perform read and write operations against your database through the Prisma API.
+The **Prisma client** is used inside your application server to perform read and write operations against your database through the Prisma API.

 Prisma runs as _standalone processes_ which allows for it to be scaled independently from your application server.